j127/video_summarizer/README.md

 # Video Summarizer

-<mark>WARNING:</mark> This tool is a work in progress and may not work as expected.
+<mark>WARNING:</mark> This tool is a work in progress and may not work as expected (or even at all).
 It's designed for personal use and testing purposes only.

-A powerful CLI tool to download, transcribe, summarize, and translate videos.
+A CLI tool to download, transcribe, summarize, and translate videos.
 It leverages `yt-dlp` for downloading, `ffmpeg` for audio processing, `OpenAI Whisper` for transcription, and LLMs (Ollama or OpenAI) for summarization.

 ## Features